 A recurring toothache and infections in the jaw can occur when a part of the root of a tooth is left in the mouth or if the canal is not properly filled during a root canal treatment.

 A claim cannot be filed by every patient who has experienced pain due to a dental procedure or whose dental procedure has not been successful.
-Despite the ‘duty of care’ that medical professionals must adhere to, it is not easy to prove that there has been negligence by a dentist.
+Despite the ‘duty of care’ that medical professionals must adhere to, it is not easy to prove dental malpractice.
 Anyone who is claiming dental negligence must prove that the injury or pain that they are suffering from was a result of the dental treatment.

 One way of proving this is to undertake a medical exam by an independent specialist – this should be arranged by your solicitors.
-If you believe that you have a case for dental negligence and would like to pursue a claim, then contact us today for a free initial consultation to discuss your options.
+If you believe that you have a case for dental negligence and would like to pursue a claim, then contact us today about claiming dental medical malpractice compensation.

 To ensure the claim is successful, our expert team will start gathering evidence to support it.
 The process of gaining a settlement will then include contacting the opposing side, making clear the pain you have experienced, any resulting care or requirements you may need, and the financial implications of the negligence.
-Every claim is different at this point, and it would be best to speak to one of our specialist personal injury solicitors about your unique circumstances.
+Every claim is different at this point, and it would be best to speak to a specialist dental lawyer about your unique circumstances.

 OTHER COMMON DENTAL PROCEDURES THAT YOU CAN CLAIM FOR